-Teachers frequently ask me about how to teach reading and build literacy, particularly about students with autism.
+How to teach reading and build functional literacy is a question I get asked a ton, particularly about students with autism.
 So many of our students can read the words, particularly sight words, but have really no idea what they mean.
-Teaching literacy with interactive books can help engage students and expand their understanding of sight words.

-Multiple elements, of course, go into reading.
-Recognizing the word is part of it, but students need to understand what the word signifies or means to really be considered comprehension.
-And to do that, they need background knowledge and language comprehension / processing to make that work.
+There are multiple elements, of course, that go into reading.
+Recognizing the word is part of it, but there needs to be understanding of the what the word signifies or means to really be considered comprehension.
+And to do that, there needs to be some background knowledge and language comprehension / processing to make that work.
+Which is why functional literacy is the key component that encompasses the approach.

 So, when we teach sight words, we really have to work hard to assure that students who lack background information and language skills, have a way to gain those elements and connect with the actual meaning of the word.
 This fosters understanding of the words as well as adaptability and generalization of the skill.
 Sometimes it’s sufficient to know that when I read, “add a carrot” it means to add that orange, long vegetable to what I am cooking.
 But of course it also may mean the orange, chopped carrot.
 Or the orange shredded carrot, dependent upon what you are making.
 In other words, they have to be able to generalize their understanding to the context of the situation.

-Using Literacy with Sight Words for Environmental Print
+Using Functional Literacy with Sight Words for Environmental Print

 Matching Words to Pictures

 The interactive books, because they target food words, focus on food shopping in different venue (e.g., farmers’ market, fruit stand, grocery store), ordering food in a variety of restaurants (e.g., taco truck, fast food), and preparing food (e.g., cooking, picnicking).
-Students match the word to the page about the word-related topic.
+Students match word to the page that talks about that word.
 You can use corresponding pictures to match as well, but the focus is on matching the word.

 Identifying Missing Words in Sentences